karthikpk-o/tartarus/README.md

 - [License](#license)

 ## About the Game
-Dungeon Adventure is an exciting platformer game inspired by Dangerous Dave.
+Tartarus is an exciting platformer game inspired by Dangerous Dave.
 Navigate through dungeons, avoid enemies, and collect coins to achieve the highest score.

 ## Game Screenshots
 ![Screenshot 1](path/to/screenshot1.png)